 No!
 That’s what I love most about this dish.
 The dried pasta gets added to the same pot as the sweet potatoes and then simmered in chicken stock until al dente.
 No draining required!

 - 1 tablespoon extra virgin olive oil

-- To the now-empty pan, add 1 tablespoon butter with canola oil, sweet potato, and the remaining 1/2 teaspoon salt and 1/2 teaspoon pepper.
+- To the same pan, add 1 tablespoon butter, sweet potato, and the remaining 1/2 teaspoon salt and 1/2 teaspoon pepper.
 Stir to combine and let cook 2 minutes.
 Stir in the pasta.

 - Pour in 3 cups chicken broth and stir once more.
 Increase the heat to high and bring the mixture to a rapid boil, then reduce the heat to maintain a gentle boil.
 Cook for 10 to 12 minutes, stirring every few minutes, until the sweet potato is tender, the pasta is al dente, and most of the broth is absorbed.
 If at any point the pasta becomes dry, add in 1 cup of the remaining broth a few splashes at a time as needed.
 Remove from the heat.

 - Combine with the remaining 1 tablespoon butter, the reserved Brussels sprouts mixture, half of the feta, half of the cranberries, and the sage.
 Taste and adjust seasoning as desired.

 - Serve hot, sprinkling the remaining cheese and cranberries over the top.

 - TO STORE: Place cooked and cooled pasta in an airtight storage container in the refrigerator for up to 5 days.

 - TO REHEAT: Gently rewarm in a large saucepan on the stove over medium-low heat, adding additional broth as needed.
 You can also reheat this dish on a microwave-safe plate in the microwave until warmed through.